CCI-Tools/cate/docs/source/architecture.rst

   end to user's requests, the proxy also logs usage activities of each user to help the hub shutting down pods upon inactivity to save resources.
 Currently, this is configured to be one hour of idleness.

-- The authentication component of a hub may also be used for authenticating user access instead of KeyCloak Service used in JASMIN_ cloud like in the demo deployment.
+- The authentication component is used for authenticating user access, this may also be bypassed by external authentication providers such as KeyCloak.

 Basing CateHub on JupyterHub has the advantage of a reliable, well-tested framework and, furthermore, JupyterHub_'s deployment documentation also serves as reference for CateHub deployment on multiple cloud providers.